rancher/docs/content/rancher/v2.x/en/cluster-admin/upgrading-kubernetes/_index.md

 1. Take a snapshot.
 1. Initiate a Kubernetes upgrade.
 1. If the upgrade fails, revert the cluster to the pre-upgrade Kubernetes version.
-Before restoring the cluster from the snapshot in the etcd datastore, the cluster should be running the pre-upgrade Kubernetes version.
-1. Restore the cluster from the etcd snapshot.
+This is achieved by selecting the *Restore etcd and Kubernetes version* option.
+This will return your cluster to the pre-upgrade kubernetes version before restoring the etcd snapshot.

 The restore operation will work on a cluster that is not in a healthy or active state.
 {{% /tab %}}